magento/devdocs/guides/v1.0/config-guide/config/depend-inj.md

 Proxy

-:	Object that implements the same interface as the original object, but unlike this original object has only one dependency&mdash;the object manager.
+:	Auto-generated object that implements the same interface as the original object, but unlike this original object has only one dependency&mdash;the object manager.
 A proxy is used for lazy loading of optional dependencies.

 Lifestyle